eerimoq/simba/doc/user-guide.rst

 ---------------

-Please have a look at the :doc:`api-reference` for more juicy details about the functionality that is included in the Simba microkernel.
+Please have a look at the :doc:`api-reference` for more juicy details about the functionality that the `Simba` microkernel provides.

 .. _hello_world/main.c: https://github.com/eerimoq/simba/tree/master/examples/hello_world/main.c
 .. _hello_world/Makefile: https://github.com/eerimoq/simba/tree/master/examples/hello_world/Makefile